Best Bluetooth turntables 2023: wireless record players for streaming vinyl

 Purist alternatives sound better

-Not only does this budget Sony leave you with little to do during set-up – just attach the belt to the platter – it does pretty much everything but shaking the vinyl from its sleeve, too.
+Not only does this budget Sony Bluetooth turntable leave you with little to do during set-up – just attach the belt to the platter – it does pretty much everything but shaking the vinyl from its sleeve, too.

 You can pair the PS-LX310BT with up to eight Bluetooth devices and, in our tests using headphones, the connection was strong enough to walk into another room, close the door and even go outside.

-Read the full review: Sony PS-LX310BT
+Read the full Sony PS-LX310BT review

 Best mid-price turntable